RyAtlasX/Roblox_Scripts/README.md

 # Roblox_Scripts
-go to krnl.place to download the executor
+go to https://krnl.place/download.html to download the executor